Writing a WMO research protocol

 Writing a protocol

-The research protocol sets out the trial’s objective, the study population, the safety risks, the methodology used, the outcome measurements and the planned statistical analyses.
+The research protocol sets out the research project's rationale and objective(s), the study population, the safety risks, the proposed methods, the outcome measurements, the planned statistical analyses, the reporting, the organization and ethical considerations.

-A solid research protocol contains, depending on the nature of the trial, several mandatory sections.
-The Central Committee for Research involving Human Subjects (CCMO) has drawn up templates for research protocol for medicinal product and medical device with accompanying explanatory notes, for research subject to the WMO.
+A solid research protocol contains, depending on the nature of the research project, several mandatory sections.
+The Central Committee for Research involving Human Subjects (in Dutch: CCMO) has drawn up protocol templates for research subject to the WMO.
+With accompanying explanatory notes.
+Please note that separate templates apply for clinical trials with medicinal products (CTR) clinical investigations with medical devices (MDR), performance studies using in-vitro diagnostics (IVDR) and other WMO medical research.

 Ensure that the protocol only sets out the essential, relevant and strictly applicable aspects of the investigation.
 If you deviate from the described protocol (protocol deviations) when performing the research, you will have to list and explain these deviations.